Casimir effect in DFR space-time: DFR space-time

 \section{DFR space-time}

-In this section we present a brief summary of the DFR space-time, a non-commutative space-time that respects Lorentz invariance and the associated algebra of this space-time\cite{dop}.
-The Moyal-space-time coordinates satisfy \be [\hat{x}_{\mu},\hat{x}_{\nu}]=i{\theta}_{\mu\nu}. \ee Since $\theta_{\mu\nu}$ is a constant antisymmetric tensor, though it maintains translational invariance intact, it results in the violation of Lorentz symmetry on Moyal space-time \cite{douglas}.
-Violation of Lorentz invariance brings issue with interpretation of particle-antiparticle states.
-The promotion of the $\theta_{\mu\nu}$ parameter to a coordinate operator $\hat{\theta}_{\mu\nu}$ reinstates the Lorentz invariance of theory \cite{dop} and the resulting space-time is known as DFR space-time.
-The corresponding algebra is given by,
+In this section, we present a brief summary of the DFR space-time, a non-commutative space-time that respects Lorentz invariance and also the symmetry algebra associated to this space-time\cite{dop}.
+The Moyal-space-time coordinates satisfy \be [\hat{x}_{\mu},\hat{x}_{\nu}]=i{\theta}_{\mu\nu}. \ee Since $\theta_{\mu\nu}$ is a constant antisymmetric tensor, it results in the violation of Lorentz symmetry \cite{douglas}.
+Violation of Lorentz invariance brings issues with the interpretation of particle-antiparticle states.
+Assigning an appropriate transformation to $\theta_{\mu\nu}$ under Lorentz transformation reinstates the Lorentz invariance of theory \cite{dop} and thus avoids the issue of defining particle-antiparticle states.
+In \cite{carlson}, the components of the $\theta_{\mu\nu}$ were promoted to coordinate operators $\hat{\theta}_{\mu\nu}$.
+Thus the non-commutative space-time gets six more dimensions and the resulting 10-dimensional space-time is known as DFR space-time.
+The corresponding algebra is given by \be